 Configure Multiple Scorecards

-Following image shows the high-level process for configuring a 2.0 scorecard.
+Following image shows the high-level process of configuring a 2.0 scorecard.

 To create a scorecard in Scorecards 2.0: